adaptive-democracy/hopeful-path/talks/talk.democracy/slides.md

-libertarian ideology is very inconsistent and lacks rigor libertarian ideology *reinforces* cumulative advantage and wealth ratchets, which are provably incompatible with efficient markets seems to be a hodge-podge of beliefs that conveniently benefits groups that have already amassed substantial property and wealth
+libertarian ideology is very inconsistent and lacks rigor libertarian ideology *reinforces* cumulative advantage and wealth ratchets, which are provably incompatible with efficient markets seems to be a hodge-podge of beliefs that conveniently benefits groups who already have substantial property and wealth

 I intend to crate a talk about "the myths of libertarianism"